emranbm/Bale-Bot-SDK-Readme/README.md

 * Unfortunately it's not possible to **upload** a local file and send it as a message.
 The only thing your bot can do with ```FileMessage```s (and its subclasses), is to receive a ```FileMessage``` from a user, and send it to someone else.
 You can also [save received messages](#saving-received-messages) to a database or text file or etc., and send it in the future.

 #### Saving received messages
-All [Message](#message)s have a method named ```toJsonObject``` that translates the message object to a light-weight object with the required attributes.
+All [Message](#message)s have a method named ```getJsonObject``` that translates the message object to a light-weight object with the required attributes.
 Save the object wherever you want.
 On the other hand, each ```Message``` object has a method named ```manipulateFromJsonObject``` that accepts such an object you saved before, and manipulates the message object with that.
 So you can send it to a user.
 Why do we talk, when we can sense the code!
 Assume a bot that shows the last received photo from users.